 - Avoid tinsel and imitation snow.
 This can cause serious internal irritation if ingested.

 - Skip the holly berries.
-These innocent berries are potentially toxic if consumed in quantity and can lead to significant medical complications.
+These innocent berries are potentially toxic if consumed in large quantities and can lead to significant medical complications.

 - If you have cats, avoid having poinsettias in your home.
-While these are beautiful red flowers that bring Christmas cheer to any room, they are anything but cheerful for the felines in your life.
-These flowers are poisonous and cats can become very ill if they eat the plant.
-If someone does give you a poinsettia plant, keep it out of reach so your pets are not in harms way.
+While these beautiful red flowers bring Christmas cheer to any room, they are anything but cheerful for the felines in your life.
+These flowers are poisonous and cats can become very ill if they eat them.
+If someone does give you a poinsettia plant, keep it out of reach so your pets are not at risk.

-- As the snow gently falls and the holiday music plays in the background, candles often provide the perfect touch to the holiday ambiance in your home.
+- As the snow gently falls outside and the holiday music plays in the background, candles provide the perfect touch to the holiday ambiance in your home.
 Pet owners, however, need to make sure that all open flames are high up so that pets do not accidentally knock the candles over or burn themselves while walking by.

 - Cats love to climb, and may want to treat your beautifully decorated Christmas tree as their own personal jungle gym.
-If you have a cat that is prone to this behavior, getting them an alternative as an outlet is a great idea.
-They sell many different cat tree options and you can even make your own if you are a DIY kinda person.
+Providing cats with an alternative climbing tree is a great idea!
+There are many different cat tree options available for purchase, or you can even make your own if you are a DIY kinda person.

 The holidays are a special time of year, and it is important for pets to enjoy the season as well.
-By putting in a little extra effort during the decorating process with these pet friendly holiday decorations you can ensure that your furry friends are safe, happy and warm all holiday season long.
+By putting in a little extra effort during the decorating process with these pet friendly holiday decorations you can ensure that your furry friends remain safe, happy and warm all holiday season long.
 But enough about what NOT to do.
 Remember your dog or cat as you are picking out holiday gifts – everyone enjoys a special treat or a new toy once in a while.
 Plus, cat and dog presents are the most fun to shop for!
 Some of the best Christmas gifts for your dog are as simple as a pack of their favorite treats or an extra-special bone.
 A fun way to celebrate Christmas with your pets is to dress them up in cat or dog Christmas outfits.
 A dog Santa Costume is an absolutely adorable way to celebrate the holiday spirit, just make sure your pup is comfortable!
 Don't forget to take some dog Christmas photos like the one above to commemorate the special time.
 However you choose to celebrate, we would like to wish you and your pets a very happy holiday season!

 As the holiday season gets closer, the weather gets colder!
 If your pet isn't blessed with a natural sweater, you can consider getting them a sweater for the chilly winter days!